mekaron/articles/agilecontent/theproblemwithlsps.md

 * Up until now, LSPs have been the go-to place for companies that need translations
   * the current ecosystem has led them to believe that treating translation as something different from their core business is a logical thing to do

-## And the result?

-* Translation is still considered as a cost instead of an opportunity
-* Translation is slowing down the time to market of product and content
-* ROI of multilingual publishing is unclear
-* World economics are hindered because we cannot overcome the language barriers and we re not taking full advantage of our product potential internationally

 ## How to solve it?
 companies to